CT-Smyth/ESP32_flow_sensor/README.md

 // if connected to an AP, portal at above or at IP or at esp32-xxxxxx.local

 // button wakes display & cycles through display modes.
 1 sec saves data and
 // sends manpage to serial.
-10 seconds runs priming pulses, 15 seconds for reset.
+10 seconds runs priming pulses, 15 seconds for reset with portal for config and OTA.

 // Must be compiled with "minimal spiffs" for OTA to work

+Included node-red configurator tool with examples on how to interface modbus to node-red

+to get going - read the main .ino and modify the code for your platform (pins etc) as needed

+boots up into AP mode if no wifi credentials found. connect to built in wifi and go to 192.168.4.1 to set up wifi, get IP address, hostname, etc

+See the node-red example to interface with the unit.

 //________________________________TO__DO_________________________________